dailymotion-oss/octopilot/docs/current-version/content/updaters/regex.md

 The syntax is: `regex(params)=value` - you can read more about the value in the ["value" section](#value).

-It support the following parameters:
+It supports the following parameters:

 - `file` (string): mandatory path to the file to update.
 Can be a file pattern - such as `files/**/*.txt`.
 If it's a relative path, it will be relative to the root of the cloned git repository.
 - `pattern` (string): mandatory regex pattern to find and replace something in the file(s).
 The pattern must be in the [Golang syntax](https://golang.org/pkg/regexp/syntax/).
 If this pattern includes a capturing group, then it will be replaced by the provided value.